 The real work of an argument is explaining why the policy behind a case or series of cases, or a statutory provision, supports your client’s arguments and story.

-At the appellate level, it is very likely that the case will require the judges to make new law, even if it is just a slight extension from existing law.
+At the appellate level, it is likely that the case will require the judges to make new law, even if it is just a slight extension from existing law.
 To do that, the judges need to understand the reasons behind certain doctrines or statutes, so they know which direction they should go.
-Your argument needs to explain that.
+Your argument must explain that.

 Here is an easy example: Let’s say that you are represent the largest company that sells deodorant to retailers.
 A smaller competitor sues your client under the antitrust laws because your client offers retailers discounts based upon the percentage of the deodorant shelf that your product covers at their store.
 This is a form of a market-share discount.